 Chef Jaco will be serving a creamy polenta with roasted autumn vegetables and braised beef at Field to Fork this year.
 Be sure to swing by and try it out; I promise you won’t regret!

 Interiewed by Peter

 In order to celebrate the upcoming Field to Fork street festival this coming Thursday, I had the pleasure of interviewing Chef Nathan Barratt of Victoria College.
-Chef Barratt seems intimidating at first, with his broad shoulders and height but once you get to know him he is quite enlightening and friendly.
+Chef Barratt seems intimidating at first, with his broad shoulders and height but once you get to know him he is quite friendly.
 I met him on a Friday after the lunch hour meal at Burwash dining hall.
 I figured we would only chat for a couple of minutes before I would have to let him return to his job, but I was wrong.
 Chef Barratt made sure to give me his full attention and time so that I could fully understand who he was and what he believes in.

 The first thing you will become aware of is how much he cares about his community.
 With such a high residence percentage living on campus at Victoria College, he really gets to know the students and staff he feeds every day.
 This family community setting might be bigger than what he was used to growing up in Stratford Ontario, but the same principles apply of caring for one another.
 Chef Barratt shows that he cares by making sure the meals that he serves are healthy, and delicious.
 Going beyond just serving good food, Chef Barratt also makes sure to include as much organic fruits and vegetables as possible that come from the local farming community.